 Dr. Marina Lathouri, Dr. David Cunningham

 This thesis is concerned with the various ways that architectural modernism of the interwar era functioned against the dominant (bourgeois) ideology.
 This complex and historically specific function is explored through the agency of a conceptual pair: (social) alienation and (aesthetic) estrangement, the latter as the avant-garde artistic device of de-alienation.
-The two terms, wholly associated with the evolution of capitalist economy and the practices of the historical avant-garde respectively, can manifest in a concrete way the linguistic and conceptual reworking of the discourse on ideology, which took place during its migration through the disciplines of philosophy and political economy, to the aesthetic practices, and eventually to the spatial production of architecture.
 The thesis studies by what means alienation, after becoming closely interdependent on the ideological and cultural hegemony of the bourgeoisie, was perceived by the historical avant-garde and defied in practice by the conception of the homonymous device of alienation or estrangement, and, primarily, how interwar architectural modernism attempted to transform the ‘negative’ function of this device into a ‘positive’ project for a de-alienated restructuring of human production.
+PhD completed 2016.